Mexico dilutes fiscal reform as plan dodges sales tax

 ($1 = 13.2405 Mexican pesos)

-With reporting by Alexandra Alper, Miguel Gutierrez, Anahi Rama, Ana Isabel Martinez, Simon gardner, Michael O'Boyle and Gabriel Stargardter; Editing by Kieran Murray, Nick Zieminski and Diane Craft
+With reporting by Miguel Angel Gutierrez, Anahi Rama, Ana Isabel Martinez, Simon gardner, Michael O'Boyle and Gabriel Stargardter; Editing by Kieran Murray